PeeperLab/CopywriteR/README.md

 CopywriteR contains three main functions:

-preCopywriteR will generate bin, mapability, GC-content, blacklist and capture regions .bed files for any specified bin size and for available reference genomes.
+preCopywriteR will generate a GRanges object containing mappability and GC-content information, and one containing 'blacklisted' regions that contain are subject to copy number variation.
+These 'helper' files can be created for any specified bin size that is a multiple of 1000 bp, and for any of the available reference genomes (hg19, mm9 and mm10).
+The helper files can be re-used and need to be created only once for every combination of reference genome and bin size. preCopywriteR uses information stored in pre-assembled 1kb bin mappability and GC-content GRanges objects to create the custom bin size helper files.
+These objects are stored in the CopyhelpeR annotation package.

-For every combination of reference genome and bin size, a separate set of such files needs to be created. preCopywriteR takes pre-assembled 1kb bin mapability, GC-content and blacklist .bed files as input.
+To run preCopywriteR,

-Available reference genomes are hg19, mm9 and mm10.
+    > preCopywriteR(output.folder, bin.size, ref.genome)

-These can be downloaded from the release section.
+CopywriteR will generate separate tables with compensated read counts and log2-transformed normalized read counts after compensated, correction for GC-content, mappability and removal of blacklisted regions.

-    preCopywriteR(blackGCMapaFolder, outputFolder, binSize, reference)
+    > CopywriteR(sample.control, destination.folder, reference.folder,

-CopywriteR will generate separate tables with compensated read counts and normalized compensated read counts (after correction for GC-content, mapability and removal of blacklisted regions).
+                 bp.param, capture.regions.file,

-    CopywriteR(bamFolder, destinationFolder, referenceFolder, whichControl, ncpu, captureRegionsBedFile)
+                 keep.intermediairy.files = FALSE)

-plotCNA performs segmentation, calling and plotting of copy number profiles using the CGHcall package.
+plotCNA performs segmentation using the DNAcopy Bioconductor package, and plotting of copy number profiles.

-    plotCNA(destinationFolder, set.nchrom)
+    > plotCNA(destinationFolder, set.nchrom)

-For more details see R-package manual.
+For more details please refer to the CopywriteR vignette.
+Alternatively, one of the following commands can be used to show help files for the corresponding
-Alternatively, one of the following commands can be used to show help files for the corresponding function:
+function:

     > ?preCopywriteR
     > ?CopywriteR